 Coffeyville Community College offers scholarships on a competitive basis for academics, activities and athletics.
 Recipients must be full-time students making reasonable progress toward a degree.

-Scholarships for academic, activity and athletic programs cover expenses for Kansas tuition and loan of books each semester, not to exceed the tuition cost of associate degree coursework or $500 per semester toward technical program expenses, unless otherwise noted.
+Scholarships for academic, activity and athletic programs cover expenses for Kansas tuition and loan of books each semester, not to exceed the tuition cost of associate degree coursework, unless otherwise noted.

 - All students are responsible for the payment of all institutional fees.

 - Scholarships may be effective for up to two academic years, as determined by sponsors and in accordance with NJCAA regulations.

 - Activity/Athletic sponsors may submit a written appeal to a Vice President for exceptions to the scholarship policy.

 Students may only receive one institutional scholarship and will remain on the original scholarship, unless special circumstances warrant a change.
 Activity sponsors must agree to scholarship transfers.